Gurobi/gurobi-optimods/docs/source/contributing.rst

 Testing
 -------

-All new additions, including bug fixes, mod extensions, or brand new mods `must` include unit tests to verify their functionality.
-We use :external+python:std:doc:`unittest <library/unittest>` to test mod functionality and :doc:`sphinx doctest <sphinx:usage/extensions/doctest>` to ensure code snippets provided in the documentation work as expected.
+All new additions, including bug fixes, Mod extensions, or brand new Mods `must` include unit tests to verify their functionality.
+We use :external+python:std:doc:`unittest <library/unittest>` to test Mod functionality and :doc:`sphinx doctest <sphinx:usage/extensions/doctest>` to ensure code snippets provided in the documentation work as expected.

 Documentation
 -------------

 Documentation is a core part of the OptiMods project.
-All mods must be accompanied by a documentation page explaining their use and providing appropriate background information.
+All Mods must be accompanied by a documentation page explaining their use and providing appropriate background information.